Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

 \textbf{Network Scenarios.} We consider two primary scenarios that can result in packet loss during transmission: (1) an unreliable network (\Sec{results}), and (2) a rate-limited link (\Sec{capacity-results}).
 In the first scenario, the network is unreliable and randomly drops packets due to poor conditions.
-To simulate this scenario, we use a GE loss channel that transitions between a ``good'' state with a low packet loss rate and a ``bad'' state with a high packet loss rate, similar to Tambur's setup~\cite{tambur}.
-The probability of transitioning from the good state to the bad state and vice versa is fixed at 0.068 and 0.852, respectively.
-The probability of loss in the good state is set to 0.04.
+To simulate this scenario, we use a GE loss channel.
+This channel transitions between a ``good'' state with a low packet loss rate and a ``bad'' state with a high packet loss rate, similar to Tambur's setup~\cite{tambur}.
+The probability of transitioning from the good state to the bad state and vice versa is 0.068 and 0.852, respectively.
+The probability of loss in the good state is 0.04.
 These parameters are set to mimic Tambur's evaluation, and are computed to approximate the actual statistics over a large corpus of traces from Microsoft Teams \cite{tambur}.
-We vary the probability of loss in the bad state to evaluate VP9+Tambur and \name's performance under different loss levels.
+We vary the probability of loss in the bad state to evaluate baselines and \namereparo's performance under different loss levels.
 Specifically, we set it to 0.25 to simulate a low loss level, 0.5 to simulate a medium loss level, and 0.75 to simulate a high loss level (the default value in Tambur's evaluation is 0.5).
-In the second scenario, we consider a fixed-rate link which drops packets once saturated.
+The statistics of the simulated bursty loss networks are included in \Tab{stats}.
+In the second scenario, we consider a fixed-rate link that drops packets once saturated.
 To simulate this, we use a FIFO queue with a fixed queue length of 6KB and a drain rate of 320 Kbps.